 The ultimate GMAT test prep strategy

 No matter which test prep strategy you choose, your success on the GMAT comes down to your effort.
-The ultimate GMAT test prep strategy is planning ahead, putting in enough time and practice.
+The ultimate GMAT test preparation strategy is planning ahead, putting in enough GMAT preparation time and practice.
 If you bring that effort to your exam preparation, you’ll be guaranteed to perform at your best.